Library

 t_in_t_excl(m; t_short=anything, t_long=anything)

-Same as tint but exclude tuples of the same TimeSlice.
+Same as t_in_t but exclude tuples of the same TimeSlice.

 Keyword arguments